-A/B Soil Horizon: This topsoil unit was found to be approximately 1.5 feet thick in both test pits.
-The unit was a dark brown, loose, moist, sandy lean CLAY with gravel (CL), with gravel and larger-sized quartzite clasts comprising between 10% and 15% of the unit.
-The topsoil was found to be forming upon the underlying colluvium or alluvial unit.
+A/B Soil Horizon: This topsoil unit was found to be approximately one foot thick in all three test pits.
+The unit was a dark brown to brownish black, loose, moist, sandy lean CLAY with gravel (CL), with gravel and larger-sized quartzite clasts comprising approximately 15% of the unit.
+The topsoil was found to be forming upon the underlying loose colluvium unit.

-Cemented Colluvium: This unit was only observed in TP-1, and was found to be approximately 1.5 feet thick.
-The unit consisted of a light brown, medium-stiff, slightly moist, sandy lean CLAY with gravel (CL).
-Gravel and larger-sized subrounded quartzite clasts comprised approximately 20% of the unit, with individual clasts up to two inches in diameter.
+Loose Colluvium: This unit was encountered in all three test pits, being between approximately 1 and 5 feet thick.
+The unit consisted of a dark brown, loose, moist, sandy lean CLAY with gravel (CL).
+Gravel and larger-sized subrounded quartzite clasts comprised approximately 20% of the unit, with individual clasts up to four inches in diameter, though the mode clast size was less than 1/2 inch in diameter.

-Alluvial: This unit was encountered in both test pits, being approximately 5 feet thick in TP-1 and 4.5 feet thick in TP-2.
-The unit consisted of a moderate to dark brown, medium dense, moist, clayey GRAVEL with sand (GC).
-Gravel and larger-sized subrounded quartzite clasts comprised between approximately 50% and 65% of the unit, with individual clasts up to three feet in diameter.
+Cemented Colluvium: This unit was observed in TP-2 and TP-3, and was found to be between 2 and 3 feet thick.
+The unit consisted of a light brown to light gray, medium-stiff to stiff, slightly moist, sandy lean CLAY with gravel (CL).
+Gravel and larger-sized subrounded quartzite clasts comprised between approximately 20% and 30% of the unit, with individual clasts up to eight inches in diameter.

-Wasatch Formation: This unit was found to underlie the alluvial unit in both test pits, being more than 6 feet thick and extending to the maximum depth of exploration in TP-1, and being approximately 5 feet thick in TP-2.
-The unit consisted of weakly consolidated conglomerate bedrock that had been largely disaggregated into a heterogeneous dark reddish brown to moderate reddish brown, medium-dense to dense, moist to wet mixture of clay, sand, and gravel that classifies as a clayey GRAVEL with sand (GC).
-Gravel and larger-sized subrounded quartzite clasts comprised approximately 36% of the unit, with individual clasts up to 1 foot in diameter and a mode clast size of 2 to 3 inches.
+Wasatch Formation: This unit was found to underlie the colluvium in all three test pits, being more than 15 feet thick and extending to the maximum depth of exploration in all three test pits.
+The unit consisted of weakly consolidated conglomerate bedrock that had been largely disaggregated into a heterogeneous dark reddish brown to moderate reddish brown to pale red, medium-dense to dense, moist to wet mixture of clay, sand, and gravel that collectively classifies as clayey GRAVEL with sand (GC).
+Gravel and larger-sized subrounded quartzite clasts comprised approximately 36% of the unit, with individual clasts up to 2 feet in diameter, with a mode clast size of 3 to 5 inches.
+The unit was observed to contain several subunits, which were not always consistent between the test pits.